ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/16-Pricipal-Component-Analysis.md

 - This idea of the spread of the data being equivalent to the variance is quite an elegant way to distinguish the important directions from the non-important ones.

 # PCA Steps
-- First, it finds the basis vector which is along the best- fit line that maximises the variance.
+- First, it finds the basis vector which is along the best-fit line that maximises the variance.
 This is our first principal component or PC1.
 - The second principal component is perpendicular to the first principal component and contains the next highest amount of variance in the dataset.
 - This process continues iteratively, i.e. each new principal component is perpendicular to all the previous principal components and should explain the next highest amount of variance.
 - If the dataset contains n independent features, then PCA will create n Principal components.